-- 1. Open the hood.
-See Hood ⇒ 235. - For the driver side bulb, remove the windshield washer bottle filler neck by firmly pulling it straight up and out of the bottle. - For the passenger side bulb, remove the engine air cleaner housing by gripping firmly and pulling straight up. - Remove the cover from the back of the headlamp assembly by turning it counterclockwise. - Disconnect the electrical connector. - Remove the bulb from the lamp assembly by turning counterclockwise. - 7.
-Replace the bulb and reverse Steps 1-6 to reinstall.
+- For the driver side bulb, remove the windshield washer bottle filler neck by firmly pulling it straight up and out of the bottle. - Remove the cap from the back of the headlamp assembly by turning it counterclockwise. - 4.
+Disconnect the electrical connector. - Remove the bulb from the lamp assembly by turning counterclockwise. - 6.
+Install a new bulb in the lamp assembly. - 7.
+Connect the electrical connector. - Replace the cap from the back of the headlamp assembly by turning it clockwise. - For the driver side, reinstall the windshield washer bottle filler neck by firmly pushing it straight into the bottle.
+Ensure that the filler neck clip engages into the bracket on the upper tie-bar.